zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 # Composing functions with modules

+This document explains how to compile Fully Homomorphic Encryption (FHE) modules containing multiple functions using Concrete.

-In various cases, deploying a server that contains many compatible functions is important. `concrete-python` can compile FHE modules containing as many functions as needed.
-More importantly, modules support _composition_ of the different functions.
-This means the encrypted result of one function execution can be used as input of a different function, without needing to decrypt in between.
-A module is [deployed in a single artifact](../guides/deploy.md#deployment-of-modules), making as simple to use a single function project.
+Deploying a server that contains many compatible functions is important for some use cases.
+With Concrete, you can compile FHE modules containing as many functions as needed.

+These modules support the composition of different functions, meaning that the encrypted result of one function can be used as the input for another function without needing to decrypt it first.
+Additionally, a module is [deployed in a single artifact](../guides/deploy.md#deployment-of-modules), making it as simple to use as a single-function project.

-Here is a first simple example:
+## Single inputs/outputs

+The following example demonstrates how to create an FHE module:
 ```python
 from concrete import fhe